Stucco Myths Homeowners Should Stop Believing

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-The Fear: Stucco means a heavy, ugly 1970s "Spanish Lace" texture.
+The Fear: Stucco means a heavy, old-fashioned 1970s "Spanish Lace" texture.

 Myth 3: "Stucco is Not Energy Efficient"

-The Fear: It's just a thin layer of rock with no insulation.
+The Fear: It is just a thin layer of rock with no insulating capability.

-The Reality: While traditional 3-coat stucco relies on thermal mass (slow heat absorption), modern stucco systems are energy powerhouses.
+The Reality: While traditional 3-coat stucco relies on thermal mass (slow heat transfer), modern systems are energy-efficiency powerhouses.

-The One-Coat System: This assembly includes a layer of 1-inch Continuous Insulation (CI) foam board.
-This breaks the thermal bridge of the wood studs, significantly lowering AC bills and meeting California's strict Title 24 energy codes.
+The One-Coat System: Complying with **ASTM C1397** and continuous insulation (CI) guidelines, this modern system includes a layer of **rigid EPS foam board** (typically R-4 or greater).
+This breaks the thermal bridge of the wood framing, significantly lowering cooling costs and meeting California's strict **Title 24** energy codes.

 Myth 4: "Patches Are Always Visible"

-The Fear: If I repair a hole, I will have an ugly "scar" on my wall forever.
+The Fear: If I repair a hole or water damage, I will have an ugly "scar" on my wall forever.

 The Reality: A bad patch is visible.
-A professional restoration is invisible.
+A professional, code-compliant restoration is invisible.

-The Technique: We don't just fill the hole.
-We "square cut" the damage, tie in new wire lath, and use specialized texture brushes to feather the edges.
-We then apply a Fog Coat to blend the color, erasing the history of the damage.
+The Technique: We don't just fill holes with patching compound.
+We "square cut" the damage back to the studs, tie in new wire lath lapped by at least 2 inches under **ASTM C1063**, apply a zinc cold-galvanizing coating, and scratch/brown the plaster per **ASTM C926**.
+We then apply a cement-based Fog Coat to blend the color, erasing the repair history.

 Myth 5: "Stucco Rots Wood"

-The Fear: Stucco traps moisture and rots the framing.
+The Fear: Stucco traps moisture and rots the framing wood underneath.

-The Reality: Stucco is porous; it absorbs water.
-The rot happens only when the Waterproofing Paper behind it fails.
+The Reality: Stucco is a porous reservoir cladding; it naturally absorbs water.
+Rot only happens when the waterproofing barrier behind it fails.

 Fact Check Matrix